temporalio/documentation/docs/node/workflows.md

 > **@temporalio/client** [![NPM](https://img.shields.io/npm/v/@temporalio/client)](https://www.npmjs.com/package/@temporalio/client) [API reference](https://nodejs.temporal.io/api/namespaces/client) | [GitHub source](https://github.com/temporalio/sdk-node/tree/main/packages/client)

-**Workflows are the fundamental unit of business logic in Temporal**.
+**Workflows are the fundamental unit of orchestration logic in Temporal**.

 - In the Node.js SDK, each **Workflow Definition** (code) is bundled with dependencies and run in a [Worker](/docs/node/workers).
 - However, the Workflow Definition only becomes a **Workflow Execution** when started by a **Workflow Client**.
 Clients are not bound to Workers and can be run in any Node.js application, for example, in a serverless function, Express.js API route handler or CLI/script run.

 ## How to write Workflow code

-Workflow Definitions are "just functions", which can store state, orchestrate [Activity functions](/docs/node/activities) with special [Workflow APIs](/docs/node/workflow-apis) including Timers, Signals, Queries, and Child Workflows (imported from [`@temporalio/workflow`](https://www.npmjs.com/package/@temporalio/workflow)).
+Workflow Definitions are "just functions", which can store state, and orchestrate [Activity functions](/docs/node/activities).

-`src/workflows/index.ts`

 <!--SNIPSTART nodejs-hello-workflow {"enable_source_link": false}-->
 <!--SNIPEND-->